I didn’t know what to expect

 A lot of mountains in Newfoundland

-Admittedly I was feeling the pressure to get my Newfoundland crossing under my belt.
+Admittedly, I was feeling the pressure to get my Newfoundland crossing under my belt.
 I needed that victory for further confidence.
-I felt if I could cross Newfoundland then surely I could cross Nova Scotia and surely if I had crosses Newfoundland and Nova Scotia and most of New Brunswick then surely I could handle northern New Brunswick and into Quebec?
-As I realize that area is a total other animal.
+I felt if I could cross Newfoundland, then surely I could cross Nova Scotia, and surely if I had crossed Newfoundland and Nova Scotia and most of New Brunswick, then surely I could handle northern New Brunswick and into Quebec?
+As I realize that area is a totally different animal.

 The Cold and Wet

-Most of my temperatures rarely got colder than -5 for these first 35 days.
-And I survived quite nicely but I knew it was only a matter of time before colder temperatures showed up.
-And truthfully I was not sure what that would mean or how I would handle them.
+Most of my temperatures rarely got colder than -5ºC/23ºF for these first 35 days.
+And I survived quite nicely, but I knew it was only a matter of time before colder temperatures showed up.
+And truthfully, I was not sure what that would mean or how I would handle them.

-And then -14 showed up in Nova Scotia and I set my tent up and I made it through the night.
-And now, knowing that temperatures may drop to -14 on any given night does not scare me in the least.
-I realize temperatures will get colder than -14 and I will simply have to face those temperatures when they arrive.
+And then -14ºC/6.8ºF showed up in Nova Scotia, and I set my tent up, and I made it through the night.
+And now, knowing that temperatures may drop to -14ºC/6.8ºF on any given night does not scare me in the least.
+I realize temperatures will get colder than -14ºC/6.8ºF, and I will simply have to face those temperatures when they arrive.

 But perhaps you are seeing a pattern here?
-I run into one challenge and then I over come and that gives me courage for the next challenge and then that challenge appears and I overcome that.
-Always building on the courage and confidence of the success of last challenge.
+I run into one challenge, and then I overcome and that gives me courage for the next challenge, and then that challenge appears, and I overcome that.
+Always building on the courage and confidence of the success of the last challenge.

 Getting Beyond The Challenges

 And then I discovered another category of this ride I never expected – all the amazing and interesting people I would meet along the way.
 I can’t believe how many people have so far invited me into their homes along my ride.
-The experiences have been so awesome I barely want to move on.
-I have stayed in 6 separate homes so far.
-And on 4 separate occasions I have been given a warm place to sleep as a result of immediate bad weather (2 were homes, 1 was a hotel room and 1 was an enclosed shed).
+The experiences have been so awesome that I barely want to move on.
+I have stayed in six separate homes so far.
+And on four separate occasions, I have been given a warm place to sleep as a result of immediate bad weather (two were homes, one was a hotel room, and one was an enclosed shed).

 Moving Forward